 With whom will we share your personal data?

 We might share your personal data with third parties for the sole purpose of delivering our services to you according to the legislative guidance.
-When we share personal data with vendors or otherwise, we put contractual arrangements and security mechanisms in place to protect the personal data, and we will use reasonable endeavours to ensure that those third parties only use your personal data for the specific purposes for which it is provided to them and consistently with this Policy and the requirements of the GDPR.
+When we share personal data with vendors or otherwise, we put contractual arrangements and security mechanisms in place to protect the personal data, and we will use reasonable endeavours to ensure that those third parties only use your personal data for the specific purposes for which it is provided to them, as consistent with this Policy and the requirements of the GDPR.

 We may share your personal data in the following circumstances:

-We may also instruct third party service providers (such as those who provide applications, functionality, data processing or IT services) to process personal data on our behalf and in accordance with our instructions.
+- instruct third party service providers (such as those who provide applications, functionality, data processing or IT services) to process personal data on our behalf and in accordance with our instructions.
 We will retain control over and will remain fully responsible for your personal data and will use appropriate safeguards as required by applicable law to ensure the integrity and security of your personal data when engaging such service providers;

-- with courts, law enforcement authorities, regulators or attorneys or other parties where it is reasonably necessary for the establishment, exercise or defence of a legal or equitable claim, or for the purposes of a confidential alternative dispute resolution process, or to seek advice and assistance in relation to the lawful and effective management of our business;
+- with courts, law enforcement authorities, auditors, regulators or attorneys or other parties where it is reasonably necessary for the establishment, exercise or defence of a legal or equitable claim, for the purposes of a confidential alternative dispute resolution process, or to seek advice and assistance in relation to the lawful and effective management of our business;

-Processing of your personal data by outside the EEA
+Processing of your personal data outside the UK and/or EEA

 Keeping your personal data secure